Optimal Information Acquisition Under Intervention: Introduction

 \begin{example} (Cont.)
-Assume that the monetary policy committee has an inflation target of 2\%, has perfect information about the state of the economy, and has at its disposal policy tools to offset any inflationary pressures that will deviate future inflation from its target.
-In this extreme case the forecaster can expect that, regardless of the state of the economy, the committee's policy actions will lead to future inflation being on target, i.e. equal to 2\%.
-Therefore, the forecaster has no incentive to acquire private information about the state to make his forecast, given that he expects no variability in the outcome in his forecasting environment given his knowledge of the policy-making environment. \end{example}
+Assume that the FOMC has an inflation target of 2\%, has accurate information about the state of the economy, and has at its disposal policy tools to mostly offset any inflationary pressures that will deviate future inflation from its target.
+In this case the forecaster can expect that, regardless of the realized state of the economy, the committee's policy actions will lead to future inflation to deviate little from the committee's target, i.e. to be close to 2\%.
+Therefore, the forecaster has little incentive to acquire private information about the state to make his forecast, given that he expects little variability of the outcome in his forecasting problem. \end{example}

-The situation in Example \ref{ex: inflation forecasting} is surely extreme: typically PMs will have less-than-perfect information about the state of the economy, and also less-than-perfect tools to control outcome realizations.
-However, the example captures the fact that in situations in which the outcome depends both on an exogenous state and on endogenous policy actions, we can expect policy-making to affect the variability of the predicted outcome, and therefore to have an effect on the forecaster's incentives to acquire private information to make his forecast.
+The framework of Example \ref{ex: inflation forecasting} is surely extreme: typically PMs will have less-than-perfect information about the state of the economy, and also less-than-perfect tools to control outcome realizations.
+However, the example illustrates the fact that in situations in which economic outcomes depend both on an exogenous state variables and on endogenous policy actions, we can in general expect policy-making to affect the variability of predicted outcomes and, therefore, to also have an impact on forecasters' incentives to acquire private information to make their predictions.
+Our simple model transparently shows the relationship between the parameters of the PM's intervention problem and the forecasted variable.
+Key parameters are the expected strength of policy intervention, the precision of the policy-maker's private information, and the precision of public information.
+Our model sheds light on how changes in these parameters impact the optimal amount of private information for the forecaster.

+With the aid of our model we identify conditions under which: $(i)$ the better informed the PM is, the less incentive the forecaster has to acquire information, that is, PM's information crowds-out forecaster's information; and $(ii)$ the stronger the policy action expected by the forecaster, the less informed the forecaster becomes.
+Indeed, we show that under some conditions the forecaster will have very little incentive to get privately informed; and furthermore, we argue that such conditions are plausible to hold in important applications.